stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 }
 ```

-The second transform step strips names that begin the `VK` prefix, e.g. for `VkResult` which does not follow the pattern of the other enumerations.
+The second transform step strips names that begin with the `VK` prefix, e.g. for `VkResult` which does not follow the pattern of the other enumerations.

 Most of the Vulkan enumerations also contain some _synthetic_ constants (e.g. `BEGIN_RANGE`) that are presumably used by the native layer but are irrelevant for our purposes, these are removed by the `STRIP` test.

-The final transformation method handles an edge case for constants that would end up starting with a numeric, which of course would be an invalid Java name:
+The final transformation step handles an edge case for constants that would end up starting with a numeric, which of course would be an invalid Java name:

 ```java
 private static String ensureStartsAlpha(String key) {